tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### Cards, Stacks & Files

-The first step in creating a LiveCode application is creating a window, which in LiveCode is called a stack.
-Each window you see in LiveCode is a stack.
+The first step in creating an application is creating a window, which in xTalk is called a stack.
+Each window you see is a stack.
 Palettes, dialog boxes, and standard windows are all stacks.

 Each stack contains one or more sets of information called cards.
 Each card can have a different appearance or all the cards in a stack can look the same.
 By going from card to card in a stack, you change what's being displayed in that stack's window.
-You can think of a LiveCode stack as a stack of playing cards (hence the name), where you can flip through the cards, but only one card at a time is visible.
+You can think of stack as a stack of playing cards (hence the name), where you can flip through the cards, but only one card at a time is visible.
 A stack can have a single card or many cards.
 See Figure 3 – Stack file Structure, below.